DanielG/dxld-mullvad/README.md

     $ addgroup --system usernet
     $ adduser <myuser> usernet

-Note we need at least libpam-net 0.3, which just so happens recently came off the NEW queue and entered unstable.
+Note we need at least libpam-net 0.3, which is part of Debian bullseye now.
 Yey!

 Now whenever `<myuser>` logs in, or a service is started as them, it will be placed in a netns (cf. ip-netns(8)) corresponding to their